Syria Kurds evacuate civilians from IS redoubt, hail Trump troop reversal

 The announcement partially reversed Trump’s abrupt decision in December to withdraw the entire 2,000-strong U.S. contingent, which had alarmed Washington’s Kurdish allies and prompted Defense Secretary Jim Mattis to quit.

+An administration official later put the total number of troops to stay at 400, split between a safe zone being negotiated for northeastern Syria and a U.S. military base at Tanf, near the border with Iraq and Jordan.

-Although the U.S. contingent would now be small, an administration official indicated that the U.S. troops would be part of a wider commitment of about 800-1,500 troops also drawn from European allies to set up and observe a safe zone.
+Although the U.S. contingent would now be small, the official indicated that the 200 troops in the northwest would be part of a wider commitment of about 800-1,500 troops also drawn from European allies to set up and observe a safe zone.

-Kurdish leaders suggested it could have a major impact on the fate of the area, preventing a security vacuum.
-Washington could retain control of the air space and its European allies could complement the force with more troops.
+Kurdish leaders suggested the U.S. troop decision could have a large impact on the fate of the area, preventing a security vacuum.
+Washington could keep control of the air space and European allies could complement the force with more troops.

 The planned assault on the final Islamic State redoubt in the area, Baghouz, would effectively end the territorial rule of the jihadist group, which ruled around a third of both Iraq and Syria at its self-proclaimed Caliphate’s height four years ago.